Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Abstract

 \section{Abstract}

-{We study the causal inference when not all confounders are observed and instead negative controls are available.
-Recent work has shown how negative controls can enable identification and efficient estimation of average treatment effects via two so-called bridge functions.
-In this paper, we consider a generalized average causal effect (GACE) with general interventions (discrete or continuous) and tackle the central challenge to causal inference using negative controls: the identification and estimation of the two bridge functions.
-Previous work has largely relied on completeness assumptions for identification and uniqueness assumptions for estimation, and mainly focused on estimating these functions parametrically.
-We provide a new identification strategy for GACE that avoids completeness, and propose new minimax-learning estimators for the (nonnunique) bridge functions that can accommodate general function classes such as Reproducing Kernel Hilbert spaces and neural networks and can provide theoretical guarantees even when the bridge functions are nonnunique.
-We study finite-sample convergence results both for estimating bridge function themselves and for the final GACE estimator.
-We do this under a variety of combinations of assumptions on the hypothesis and critic classes employed in the minimax estimator.
-Depending on how much we are willing to assume, we obtain different convergence rates.
-In some cases, we show that the GACE estimator may converge to truth even when our minimax bridge function estimators do not converge to any valid bridge function.
-And, in other cases, we show we can obtain semiparametric efficiency.}
+We study the estimation of causal parameters when not all confounders are observed and instead negative controls are available.
+Recent work has shown how these can enable identification and efficient estimation via two so-called bridge functions.
+In this paper, we tackle the primary challenge to causal inference using negative controls: the identification and estimation of these bridge functions. {Previous work has relied on completeness conditions on these functions to identify the causal parameters and required uniqueness assumptions in estimation, and they also focused on parametric estimation of bridge functions}.
+Instead, we provide a new identification strategy that avoids the completeness condition.
+And, we provide new estimators for these functions based on minimax learning formulations.
+These estimators accommodate general function classes such as Reproducing Kernel Hilbert Spaces and neural networks.
+We study finite-sample convergence results both for estimating bridge functions themselves and for the final estimation of the causal parameter under a variety of combinations of assumptions. {We avoid uniqueness conditions on the bridge functions as much as possible.}